lambdamikel/picoram-ultimate/README.md

 **does not work for the MasterLab** - but might work for a different host machine with 4 2114 chips.
 Check [the schematics.](pics/schematics.png)

-Note that the a jumper wire is required that connects the `HALT` pin of the `J3` header to the MasterLab's `Master Reset` as follows - this is the first top-most connector socket that is not occupied by a wire bridge:
+Note that a jumper wire is required that connects the `HALT` pin of the `J3` header to the MasterLab's `Master Reset` as follows - this is the first top-most connector socket that is not occupied by a wire
+bridge:

 ![MasterLab Mod 2](pics/ultimate-masterlab2.JPG)